seL4/microkit/docs/manual.md

 The virtual address space for a PD has mappings for the PD's *program image* along with any memory regions that the PD can access.
 The program image is an ELF file containing the code and data which implements the isolated component.

-The platform supports a maximum of 63 protection domains.
+Microkit supports a maximum of 63 protection domains.

 ### Entry points